gregberns/haskell-playground/README.md

 In `ProgramThree.hs`, the `Model a` has an `a` that is `a -> b`, which from my current understanding is a profuctor.

+### Another thing to learn

+"Use CoYoneda to delay a functor instance"
+- Brian Lonsdorf, Magic Read Along, Episode: "I am not full of Beans!", 17:25

 ### Sorting